guidogg13/Eisi/README.md

 ## 🧨 Final Notes

 - Install all modules and libraries listed above without exceptions.
-- Run every installation step from your terminal or the integrated terminal in your code editor (e.g. Visual Studio Code).
+- Run every installation step from your terminal or the integrated terminal in your code editor.
 - This project is in early alpha with a limited dataset and experimental behavior — recommended only for users comfortable with errors, dependencies, and manual setup.
-- If you are an advanced user, feel free to test, modify, and improve the project — every contribution helps Eisi grow.
+- Advanced users are welcome to test, modify, and improve the project — every contribution helps Eisi grow.
-- It is highly recommended to download the project, open it in an editor, and install the libraries.
+- It is highly recommended to download the project, open it in an editor, and install the required libraries.

 ---

 ## 📄 License

 This project is licensed under the **MIT License**.
 You are free to use, modify, distribute, and experiment with the code under its terms.